 American fried rice is usually somewhat sweeter and often has ketchup as a flavouring.
 Spanish versions usually utilize more chilli, in keeping with traditional dishes that have similar cooking methods.

 Fried rice is one of the most beginner-friendly and accessible recipes of all time, mainly due to the simple recipe and how it can incorporate leftovers.
 In addition, our recipe for special fried rice leaves room for customization and modification.
 So, you can tailor-make the dish which appeals to you the most.
 Its versatility and awe-inspiring range is part of what makes it an enduring classic to this day, and we strongly urge you to give it a try.

 But first, is this dish nutritious enough to eat as often as you probably crave it?

-One cup serving of this dish can contain anywhere from 225 calories to 555.
+One cup serving of special fried rice can contain anywhere from 225 calories to 555.
 Fat content in most preparations is minimal.
-Instead, the bulk of the plate consisting of carbohydrates, fibre, and protein.
+Instead, the bulk of the plate consists of carbohydrates, fibre, and protein.

 However, it does contain many necessary vitamins such as vitamin A, C, E, and K. Minerals like potassium and iron are also present.
 Hence, the dish can be a well-balanced main course on its own, with no side dishes required.

 To get the most bang for your (metaphorical) buck, add loads of healthy vegetables and proteins to your special fried rice.
 Although this recipe calls for white rice, it is possible to swap it for brown grains if you want more fibre.

 But what are the most common ingredients in this dish?
 Are they healthy?

 Most traditional fried rice recipes include eggs, meat, and vegetables, most commonly carrots and peas.
 Many cooks also include onions and garlic.
 The most straightforward recipe calls for only eggs, oil, and rice.

 However, special fried rice is the opposite.
 It is stuffed with delicious ingredients so that every bite is something different.